AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 State.GreetedList.Value = greetList;
 ```

 From within the contract methods you can easily access the contracts state through the ```State``` property of the contract.
-Here the state property refers to the ```HelloWorldContractState``` class in which is defined the ```GreetedList``` collection.
+Here the state property refers to the ```GreeterContractState``` class in which is defined the ```GreetedList``` collection.
 The second effectively updates the state (this is needed otherwise the method would have no effect on the state).

 **Note** that because the ```GreetedList``` type is wrapped in a ```SingletonState``` you have to use the ```Value``` property to access the data (more on this later).